lemlac/mulem/docs/reference.md

 #### `opt` / `orelse`

 Wraps a single expression in an option type.
-After `opt`, you can use `?` within to expression to unwrap multiple option values.
+After `opt`, you can use `?` within the expression to unwrap multiple option values.
 If one `?` returns `None`, then the whole `opt` expression stops and returns `None`. `orelse` is optional.
 It unwraps the option, giving the right-hand side if the left-hand side is `None`.

 ```
 x = opt f(a?) orelse "fallback"     -- `x` is "fallback" if `a` is none.